 3. Complete a request to take Credit by Examination and have it signed by advisor and departmental chairperson.

-4. Take signed form to the Office of the Registrar for approval.
+4. Take signed form to the Office of the Office of Academic Services and Registrar for approval.

-5. Take copy of approved request and obtain an application and registration form for the CLEP in the Office of Counseling and Testing.
+5. Take copy of approved request and obtain an application and registration form for the CLEP in the Testing Center.
 Be sure to place the Albany State University code, 5004, in the space where scores are to be sent.

 NOTE: Allow four to six weeks after test(s) for results to be processed.
 You should receive an evaluation sheet indicating whether you have passed the test(s).
-If you have not received CLEP evaluation in 14 days after you receive your results, please contact the Registrar’s Office.
+If you have not received CLEP evaluation in 14 days after you receive your results, please contact the Office of Academic Services and Registrar.
 Credit by Examination is available to all students who wish to validate knowledge for which they have acquired college level proficiency through independent study or other life experiences and to students who were not granted transfer credit for course work completed elsewhere.
 The following is a list of the courses approved for CLEP credit:

 Course Prefix Course No. Credit Hours CLEP Test